soujanya9r9/LibraryManagementSystem/README.md

 * *Step 2:* Add a request

 * *Step 3:* To Add Books
-In POST method for body selct raw, text as JSON.
+  Select the POST method.
+For the body select raw, text as JSON.

 In the Body Pass the values in JSON like this:

 {

         "isbn": 2512,

         "title": "The Wings of Fire",